Applying to Graduate

 Follow these guidelines:

 - Fill out and submit Part I: College Requirements.
 This includes your DUST (Distributed Undergraduate Student Tracking) report and a chart of all of the courses and credits you have taken, term by term and in total.
 You need to answer a series of questions about the fulfillment of other college requirements.
 After you submit this form, you'll receive an email confirmation and be asked to make an appointment with your advisor to fill out Part II, Major Requirements.
 To prepare for that appointment, put together a list of courses you have taken for the major.

-- For more information, or if you have problems filling out Part I, contact firstname.lastname@example.org; for problems with Part II, call advising at 607-255-5004.
+- For more information, or if you have problems completing your Application to Graduate, contact A&S Student Services at firstname.lastname@example.org or 607-255-5004.

 After a prolonged time away:

-If you've taken a break from your education, but want to finish your degree, advising staff can help you sort out the courses you'll need to take and create a plan.
+If you've taken a break from your education, but want to finish your degree, student services can help you explore your options.

 You may elect to graduate early if you are able to complete all graduation requirements in fewer than eight semesters.

 You must still satisfy the college’s residency requirement as part of the graduation requirements.
 To request an early graduation, you must notify the A&S Registrar’s Office at firstname.lastname@example.org.

 The earliest you can request to graduate early and officially change your graduation date is immediately following the pre-enrollment period for your anticipated final semester.
 You should have pre-enrolled in the classes required to meet the graduation requirements by the requested graduation date.

 Once your graduation date has been updated, you must then complete Part I of the Application to Graduate in data.arts and have Part II completed by your major advisor.